McKinsey Interview Process: 6 Steps to an Offer (2026)

 Key differences include:

-• Higher bar for case interviews: Experienced hires are expected to demonstrate stronger business judgment and industry knowledge during cases
+• Higher bar for case interviews: experienced hires are expected to demonstrate stronger business judgment and industry knowledge during cases

-• Additional screening steps: Some offices include an initial phone pre-screen by HR before the formal interview rounds
+• Additional screening steps: some offices include an initial phone pre-screen by HR before the formal interview rounds

 What Are the Best Tips for Passing McKinsey Interviews?

-1. Do not memorize your answers.
+Tip #1: Do not memorize your answers

-2. Structure your case before doing math.
+Tip #2: Structure your case before doing math

 A common mistake is jumping straight into calculations without first laying out your approach.
 Always explain the formula or logic you plan to use before crunching numbers.
 McKinsey is testing your problem-solving process, not just your arithmetic.